Perimeter Bicycling Association of America, Inc. supports several programs not only within our events but also separately:

-ProActive Physical Therapy, in conjunction with Pyramid Coaching, Perimeter Bicycling Association of America, and TriSports.com sponsors a 12 week cycling training program for “at-risk” children ages 11-15 in the Tucson community.
+ProActive Physical Therapy, Pyramid Coaching, Perimeter Bicycling Association of America, and TriSports.com collectively sponsor a 12 week cycling training program for “at-risk” children ages 11-15 in the Tucson community.
 Many are underactive and/or overweight or have financial barriers that keep them from participating in extra-curricular activities.
 The children will be prepared to ride in the 42 mile El Tour de Tucson cycling event.
 For most of these children, it will be their first bicycle event and finishing it will be quite an accomplishment.

 This is a comprehensive program administered by a group of professionals who are experts in the health and sports fields.
-The fitness levels of the children will be monitored at the beginning of the program, at intervals during the program, and at the end of the program.
-The kids will attend tri-weekly training sessions with certified exercise specialists and will learn correct exercise techniques and fitness.
-A registered dietician will cover basics of sports nutrition and proper hydration during exercise.
-The children will be closely monitored and properly trained in all aspects of competition, including ridingtechniques, safety, and equipment repair and maintenance.
-They will go on training rides in various terrains with cycling specialists to ensure that they are well-prepared for the race.
+The fitness levels of the children are monitored at the beginning of the program, at intervals during the program, and at the end of the program.
+The kids attend tri-weekly training sessions with certified exercise specialists and learn correct exercise techniques and fitness.
+A registered dietician covers basics of sports nutrition and proper hydration during exercise.
+The children are closely monitored and properly trained in all aspects of competition, including riding techniques, safety, and equipment repair and maintenance.
+They go on training rides in various terrains with cycling specialists to ensure that they are well-prepared for the race.
 The focus is on safety and on fun and fitness meant to last a lifetime.
-All necessary equipment will be provided, including bicycles, which the children will be allowed to keep upon completion of the program.
-A post-event follow-up phase supports and encourages the kids to continue cycling Participants are monitored twice a month for the first year, have opportunities to go on training rides, participate in cycling activities, and are encouraged to return to the program in as mentors and volunteers.
+All necessary equipment is provided, including bicycles, which the children are allowed to keep upon completion of the program.
+A post-event follow-up phase supports and encourages the kids to continue cycling.
+Participants are monitored twice a month for the first year, have opportunities to go on training rides, participate in cycling activities, and are encouraged to return to the program as mentors and volunteers.
 The kids will be able to continue to ride in groups and in other local races.
-By making this a year-around program, we will be better able to accomplish the goal of teaching the kids how to take responsibility for their own health and fitness now and into the future.
+By making this a year-around program, we are better able to accomplish the goal of teaching the kids how to take responsibility for their own health and fitness now and into the future.
 The purpose of this program is not only to foster fitness and sports in children who need some extra support, although this is one important goal.
 Through this program and its follow-up and mentoring, we want to create a group of well-trained kids who can then go out into the community and share their knowledge and passion for the sport of cycling.
 We plan to give them the best educational and support tools available so that they can use this knowledge to start cycling groups at their schools, volunteer at bicycling events, and come back to help with this training program in the future.
 With community support and involvement, this program can be a national model of how to encourage children to embrace long-term fitness through participation in a sport.